bahrus/templ-mount/README.md

 # \<templ-mount\>

-templ-mount is a 855B (gzipped / minified) dependency free custom element.
+templ-mount is a 1.2 KB (gzipped / minified) dependency free custom element.

 It allows templates to be loaded from url&#39;s